 - Reduction and analysis of underway and drill site geophysical data

-- Technician, research assistant, or student costs, to the extent that these services are required to complete work for the IODP reports
+- Technician, research assistant, or student costs, to the extent that these services are required to complete work for proposed PEA research

-- Travel to access other facilities/instruments, if necessary to complete the proposed PEA research
+- Travel (domestic) to access other facilities/instruments and generate new data, if necessary to complete the proposed PEA research

 Unacceptable examples include:

-- Support for any activity extending beyond completion of the PI’s obligations
+- Support for any activity extending beyond completion of the PI’s PEA obligations

 - Travel to regularly scheduled IODP post-expedition meetings

 - Travel to collect additional shipboard science party data (e.g., to XRF scanning party)